CEEMS Exporter

 workflows to have the perf metrics monitored.

-This way of controlling the monitoring of metrics is only applicable to perf events namely, hardware, software and hardware cache events.
-Unfortunately there is no easy way to use a similar approach for IO and network metrics which are provided by eBPF sub-collector.
-This is due to the fact that these metrics are collected in the kernel space and ability to enable and disable them at runtime is more involved.
+This way of controlling the monitoring of metrics is only applicable to perf events, namely, hardware, software and hardware cache events.
+Unfortunately, there is no easy way to use a similar approach for IO and network metrics which are provided by the eBPF sub-collector.
+This is due to the fact that these metrics are collected in the kernel space and the ability to enable and disable them at runtime is more involved.

-Both perf and eBPF sub-collectors extra privileges to work and the necessary privileges are discussed in Security section.
+Both perf and eBPF sub-collectors need extra privileges to work and the necessary privileges are discussed in the Security section.

 Libvirt collector

-Libvirt collector is meant to be used on Openstack cluster where VMs are managed by libvirt.
-Most of the options applicable to Slurm are applicable to libvirt as well.
-For the case of GPU mapping, the exporter will fetch this information directly from instance's XML file.
-The exporter can be launched as follows to enable libvirt collector:
+The Libvirt collector is meant to be used on OpenStack clusters where VMs are managed by libvirt.
+Most of the options applicable to SLURM are applicable to libvirt as well.
+For the case of GPU mapping, the exporter will fetch this information directly from the instance's XML file.
+The exporter can be launched as follows to enable the libvirt collector:

 ceems_exporter --collector.libvirt

-Both ebpf and perf sub-collectors are supported by libvirt collector and they can be enabled as follows:
+Both eBPF and perf sub-collectors are supported by the libvirt collector and they can be enabled as follows:

 ceems_exporter --collector.libvirt --collector.perf.hardware-events --collector.perf.software-events --collector.perf.hardware-cache-events --collector.ebpf.io-metrics --collector.ebpf.network-metrics